 Note that the average active power is a signed calculation.
 If the phase difference between the current and voltage waveform is more than 90°, the average power becomes negative.
 Negative power indicates that energy is being injected back on the grid.
-The ADE7854 has a sign detection circuitry for total active power calculations.
+The ADE7878 has a sign detection circuitry for active power calculations.
+It can monitor or the total active powers or the fundamental active powers.
 As will be seen in the Active Energy Calculation section, the active energy accumulation is performed in two stages.
 Every time a sign change is detected in the energy accumulation at the end of the first stage, that is after the energy accumulated into the 48 bit accumulator reaches WTHR[47:0] threshold, a dedicated interrupt is triggered.
 The sign of each phase active power may be read in PHSIGN[15:0] register.